-EFA agro-forestry (EFAAF)
+EFA Agro-forestry (EFAAF) including small and farm woodland

 The environmental benefits of agro-forestry systems are that they provide a diversity of habitats for wildlife and can reduce run-off and soil erosion.

 What land is eligible to support EFA Agro-forestry?